-s 12.-To illustrate and confirm the various relations and ents given by our author respecting apparitions from the ble world, we subjoin a most remarkable account of a ded faculty of presentiment, extracted from the journal of the John Wesley, who has premised it with a few remarks, manifest a striking coincidence with the views and senti-expressed by our author.
+To illustrate and confirm the various relations and statements given by our author respecting apparitions from the invisible world, we subjoin a most remarkable account of a developed faculty of presentiment, extracted from the journal of the Rev. John Wesley, who has premised it with a few remarks, which manifest a striking coincidence with the views and sentiments expressed by our author :---

-"25th May, 1768.-Being at Sunderland, I took down, from one who had feared God from her infancy, one of the strangest accounts I ever read; and yet I can find no pretence to disbeheve it.
-The well-known character of the person excludes all empicion of fraud, and the nature of the circumstances themselves, excludes the possibility of a delusion.
+"25th May, 1768.-Being at Snnderland, I took down, from one who had feared God from her infancy, one of the strangest accounts I ever read: and yet I can find no pretence to disbelieve it.
+The wellknown character of the person excludes all suspicion of fraud, and the nature of the circumstances themselves excludes the possibility of a delusion.

-It is true there are several of them I do not comprehend, but this is with me a very slender objection; for what is it which I do comprehend, even of things which I see daily?
-Truly set the smallest grain of sand or spire of grass.'
+"It is true there are several of them I do not comprehend: but this is, with me, a very slender objection; for what is it which I do comprehend, even of things which I see daily?
+Truly not 'the smallest grain of sand or spire of grass.'
 I know not how the one grows, nor how the particles of the other adhere together.
-What pretence have I then to deny well-attested facts, because I cannot comprehend them?
+What pretence have I, then, to deny well-attested facts, because I can not comprehend them?

-It is true, likewise, that the English in general, and indeed most of the men of learning in Europe, have given up all accounts of witches and apparitions, as mere old wives' fables.
-I am sorry for it; and I willingly take this opportunity of entering my solemn protest against this violent compliment, which so many that believe the Bible, pay to those who do not believe it.
-I over them no such service.
-I take knowledge that these are at the bottom of the outery which has been raised, and with such insolence spread throughout the nation, in direct opposition, not only to the Bible, but to the suffrages of the wisest and best of men in all ages and nations.
-They well know, (whether Christians know it or not,) that the giving up of witchcraft is, in effect, giving up the Bible; and they know, on the other hand, that if but me account of the intercourse of men with separate spirits be admitted, their whole castle in the air (Deism, Atheism, Materialism,) falls to the ground.
+"It is true, likewise, that the English in general, and indeed most of the men of learning in Europe, have given up all accounts of witches and apparitions, as mere old wives' fables.
+I am sorry for it; and I willingly take this opportunity of entering my solemn protest against this violent compliment, which so many that believe the Bible pay to those who do not believe it.
+I owe them no such service.
+I take knowledge that these are at the bottom of the outcry which has been raised, and with such insolence spread throughout the nation, in direct opposition, not only to the Bible, but to the suffrages of the wisest and best of men in all ages and nations.
+They well know (whether

+Christians know it or not), that the giving up of witchcraft[•] is, in effect, giving up the B4ble; and they know; on the other hand, that if but one account of the intercourse of men with separate spirits be admitted, their whole castle in the air (deism, atheism, materialism) falls to the ground.
 I know no reason, therefore, why we should suffer even this weapon to be wrested out of our hands.
-Indeed, there are numerous arguments besides, which abundantly confists their vain imaginations, but we need not be booted out of one; mather reason nor religion requires this.
+Indeed, there are numerous arguments besides, which abundantly confute their vain imaginations, but we need not be hooted out of one; neither reason nor religion requires this.